alexdrone/Primer/README.md

 Constructs a type with all properties of T set to optional.
 This utility will return a type that represents all subsets of a given type.

+The wrapped type can be then constructed at referred time by calling the `build()` method.
+The instance can be later on changed with the `merge(inout _:)` method.

  ```swift
  struct Todo { var title: String; var description: String }
  var partial = Partial { .success(Todo(